EU AI Act Transparency Obligations: What You Must Disclose

 - Explaining what categories of data are collected (facial expressions, voice patterns, physiological signals)

-- Stating the purpose of the categorization or recognition
+- Stating the purpose of the categorisation or recognition

 - Providing this information in a clear, distinguishable manner